-- Re-engage your inactive customers and get them back in your customer list.
+- Re-engage your inactive customers and get them back on your customer list.

 Experienced marketers will attempt to re-engage inactive subscribers to win them back as customers.

-The first step to winning these persons back as customers is to identify who they are.
-To do so, you need to segment your email marketing list to identify any subscriber who has not opened or engaged with your email in the past six months, for instance.
+The first step to winning these persons back as customers are to identify who they are.
+For instance, you need to segment your email marketing list to identify subscribers who have not opened or engaged with your email in the past six months.

 Integrate Email and Social Media.

 Have you ever heard of the marketing rule of seven?
-The rule of seven states that it takes an average of seven interactions with your brand before a purchase will take place.
-A marketer or business that integrates email with social media marketing can achieve that milestone sooner.
+The rule of seven states that it takes an average of seven interactions with your brand before a purchase occurs.
+A marketer or business integrating email with social media marketing can achieve that milestone sooner.

 Using both tools in tandem can help you grow your audience faster.
 You do so by encouraging your followers on social networks to subscribe to your list and vice versa.